6–7 years old: Gross motor skill development

 their physical skills improve, and they learn how to be a team player.

-your child develops an interest in a variety of physical activities in every season.
+they develop an interest in a variety of physical activities for every season.

-they improve their balance and coordination while seeing that it’s possible to be active even when you’re at home.
+they improve their coordination and learn that it’s possible to be active even when you’re at home.

 When you challenge your little one to move in different ways, such as by skipping, moving sideways, or hopping from one foot to the other,